wxy20850606/wxy20850606.github.io/content/posts/2025/08/paradox.md

 ## You Want Abundance?
 Give First.

-I began giving generously in May — encouragement, wisdom, love, time.
+I began giving generously in May — money,encouragement, kindness, love.
 Since then, my stock portfolio started rising.
 Coincidence?
 Or energy flow?

 > **True abundance begins when you stop clutching and start contributing.**

 ---

-## You Want Self-Discipline?
-Surrender.

-I tried waking up at 4:30 a.m. for two months.
-Eventually, it became draining.
-My body resisted.

-So I surrendered and followed my natural rhythm.
-Suddenly, discipline felt lighter and more sustainable.

-> **Discipline doesn’t always come from control — sometimes, it comes from surrender.**
+## You Pick the Shortcut, But It Takes You Longer

+I married a rich kid to take a shortcut — but eventually, the marriage became draining.

+It took me 12 years to realize:
+I need to start over again.

+> **Shortcuts are traps dressed as opportunities.**

 ---